ajaquith/markerbench/content/advisory/_index.md

 ---
 title: Advisory
-layout: single
+layout: page
 ---
-Markerbench services include:
+The principals of Markerbench have successfully completed strategic projects in the following areas:

 ### Management
 - Executive and Board briefings and education